henryiii/mini_hist/README.md

-python3 -m venv .env            # Make a new environment in ./.env/ source .env/bin/activate        # Use the new environment pip install -r requirements.txt # Install the package requirements
+python3 -m venv .env            # Make a new environment in ./.env/ source .env/bin/activate        # Use the new environment pip install -r requirements.txt # Install the package requirements pip install -e .                # Install this package in editable mode
 ```

 > If you want to use Conda, go ahead.
 Also feel free to use a different